 There are no limitations to the kind and amount of data that can be generated by the researcher.

 Compared to secondary data, the data collection process for primary data is very expensive.
 No matter how little the research is, at least one professional researcher will need to be employed to carry out the research.
 Also, the research process itself may cost some amount of money.
 How expensive it is, will be determined by which method is used in carrying out the research.

-Going from the starting point of making the decision to perform the research, to the point of generating data, the time is much longer compared to the time it takes to acquire secondary data.
+Going from the starting point of deciding to perform the research to the point of generating data, the time is much longer compared to the time it takes to acquire secondary data.
 Each stage of the primary data collection process requires much time for execution.

 It is not always feasible to carry out primary research because of the volume and unrealistic demands that may be required.
 For example, it will be unrealistic for a company to do a census of the people living in a community, just to measure the size of their target market.

 A more sensible thing to do in this case will be to use the data of the recorded census to know the demography of people in that community.

 The study of primary data is not something that can be neglected in research and statistics.
 It entails the use of immediate data from its source for research and drawing conclusions.

 The different sources of primary data collection are designed in a way that the data collected are tailored to the specific research needs.
 Although it can be a long process it provides first-hand information that is preferable in many cases.

 For a research process to be successful, it is absolutely important to have access to reliable data.
 This is one of the situations where primary data becomes a better choice.

 A simple guide on data cleaning or cleansing.
 Its methods, data collection techniques, advantages and disadvantages